If you were referred to this web page by your search engine, find keywords selected

 Board Partly Clears Airman in F-15 Crash

-This June 1998, news posting (see inset near the bottom of that web page) on the Air Force Magazine online website reports an Air Force review board's conclusion after its review of how the late Technical Sergeant Thomas Mueller's case was handled.
+This June 1998, news posting (see blue inset half-way down web page) on the Air Force Magazine online website reports an Air Force review board's conclusion after its review of how the late Technical Sergeant Thomas Mueller's case was handled.

 and "Air Superiority Blue"